dharb/Rails-4-Multi-tenant-todo/README.md

 # where :auth_token is a user's authentication token, subdomain is the subdomain of that user's company, and :id is that user's id.
 ```

+Note: I use http://lvh.me:3000 instead of localhost:3000 as it allows for local subdomain testing.